mattarderne/snowflake-starter/README.md

 ![snowflake.png](/snowflake.png)

-Snowflake offers a 1 month free trial, and with this repo you should be able to get a sense for the basics within an hour.
+Snowflake offers a 1 month free trial, and with this repo you should be able to get a sense for the basics of Snowflake within an hour.

 ## Usage